How to seek testing for COVID-19 according to state health departments

 New Mexico

-- For information about coronavirus in New Mexico, check the New Mexico Department of Health’s coronavirus website.
+- For more coronavirus information, check the New Mexico Department of Health's website or call the state hotline, available in English and Spanish, at 1-855-600-3453.

 New York